 When living on campus, independence and structure go hand-in-hand.
 We provide a home base where students can grow academically, socially and emotionally.

-In the this section, you will find information about your student’s essential moving items and important dates and events.
+Below, you'll find information about your student’s essential moving items and important dates and events.
 You'll also find an explanation of the Family Educational Rights and Privacy Act (FERPA) and our community standards for living.

 What Your Student Should Bring